imb0ru/CTF-Write-Ups/LetsDefend/SOC227/# SOC227 — Microsoft SharePoint Server.md

 ![Playbook 5](assets/playbook5.png)

 Further, I expanded the investigation by querying **Email Security** systems for artifacts (such as IP addresses or server names) that may be linked to the alert.
-No associated email-based threats were discovered, hence this part of the investigation was `not applicable`.
+No associated email-based threats were discovered, hence this part of the investigation was `not planned`.

 ![Playbook 6](assets/playbook6.png)